VasilGVasilev/portfolio/NBs/NB.md

     variatns -> sets of predefined targets - makes it possible to have a whole set of animations by naming them with one overreaching name, ex. hidden, visible

-- basis (flex-basis) is a better alternative than width to use for determining the initial size of flex items.
+- basis (flex-basis)
+    A better alternative than width to use for determining the initial size of flex items.
 Rule of thumb -> if  you have a flex item, this div's children's size (width) should be set via basis.

 - Why do we need JSX?
     JSX is a superset of Javascript (JS + XML).
 It was developed by Meta for string interpolation /combining logic and markup/.
 It can be used in React, but also plain Javascript will do the same.
 Some schools of thaught advocate the use of JSX for components and that be separate from the JS files that deal with hooks, contexts and other logical structures.